Program Evaluation with Remotely Sensed Outcomes: Model and Identifying Assumptions

-We resolve this measurement issue by leveraging the observational sample.
-Intuitively, the idea is to learn the relationship between the RSV and the outcome of interest in the observational sample and to ``transport'' it to the experimental sample.
+Because the outcome is not observed in the experiment, our aim is to learn the relationship between the remotely sensed variable and the outcome in the observational sample and then to ``transport'' it to the experimental sample.
+Our next assumption justifies this intuition.

-\begin{assumption}[Stability of the remotely sensed variable] Suppose the following: \begin{enumerate}[label=\roman*.] \item Stability: $S \indep R \mid X, D, Y$. \item Common support: for some outcome support $\mathcal{Y}$, $\Pr(Y \in \mathcal{Y} \mid S = e, X) = 1$ almost surely, and $f_Y(y \mid S = o, X)$ is bounded away from zero almost surely for all $y \in \mathcal{Y}$. \item Coverage: $f_R( r \mid S, X, D)$ is bounded away from zero almost surely for all $r \in \mathcal{R}$. \item Two samples: $\Pr(S = e|X)$ is bounded away from zero and one almost surely. \end{enumerate} \end{assumption}
+\begin{assumption}[Stability of the remotely sensed variable] Suppose the following: \begin{enumerate}[label=\roman*.] \item Stability: $S \indep R \mid X, D, Y$. \item Common support: for some outcome support $\mathcal{Y}$, $\Pr(Y \in \mathcal{Y} \mid S = e, X) = 1$ almost surely, and $f_Y(y \mid S = o, X)$ is bounded away from zero almost surely for all $y \in \mathcal{Y}$. \item Coverage: $f_R( r \mid S, X, D, Y)$ is bounded away from zero almost surely for all $r \in \mathcal{R}$. \item Two samples: $\Pr(S = e \mid X)$ is bounded away from zero and one almost surely. \end{enumerate} \end{assumption}

-Assumption~\ref{assumption:stability}(i) is the main assumption of our framework: the conditional distribution of the remotely sensed variable $R$, given $(X, D, Y)$, is \textit{stable} across the experimental and observational samples.
-This allows us to ``transport'' the measurement error distribution from the observational sample to the experimental sample.
-Importantly, this condition does not require stability of the underlying treatment effects, which may differ across samples.
-See Remark~\ref{remark:negative} for comparisons between Assumption~\ref{assumption:stability}(i) in the RSV model and assumptions in alternative models.

-Returning to our two leading examples, Assumption~\ref{assumption:stability}(i) requires that the conditional distribution of tree cover pixels $R$, given environmental outcomes $Y$ and interventions $D$ (as well as other pre-treatment covariates), is stable across the experimental and observational samples.
-Analogously, it requires that the conditional distribution of the satellite image $R$, given village-level poverty $Y$ and the anti-poverty program $D$ (as well as other pre-treatment covariates), is stable across the experimental and observational samples.

-Our main assumption is empirically plausible, as illustrated by Figure~\ref{fig:stability}.
-We use data from an anti-poverty program in India, where outcomes are observed.
-If Assumption~\ref{assumption:stability} holds, then the conditional densities of the RSV given the outcome and treatment should be the same across the experimental and observational samples.
-They appear to coincide in this empirical setting.\footnote{When $X=\varnothing$, Assumption~\ref{assumption:stability} imposes four equalities: $f_R(R \mid S=e,D=d,Y=y)=f_R(R \mid S=o,D=d,Y=y)$ for $d\in\{0,1\}$ and $y\in\{0,1\}$.
-Each equality can be evaluated with a diagnostic plot if outcome data are available.
-For example, using the experimental and observational units satisfying $D=0$ and $Y=0$ in Figure~\ref{fig:stability_sub1}, we can visualize whether the density of $R\mid S=e, D=0, Y=0$ aligns with the density of $R \mid S=o, D=0, Y=0$ in Figure~\ref{fig:stability_sub2}.
-Since $R$ is high-dimensional, we simplify the visualization by comparing the densities of its first principal component.}